 When storage subsystems started to use virtualisation, then they were able to take 'instant' snapshot copies of disks, or even files.
 Exactly how this works depends on the way the virtualisation is implemented.

-A data file is split into blocks, which can be scattered over several physical disks, and the subsystem maintains an index of pointers to each block.
+A data file (or a NAS share or a Container) is split into blocks, which can be scattered over several physical disks, and the disk subsystem maintains an index of pointers to each block.
 When you make a snapshot copy of a file, the subsystem simply creates another pointer index, which points to the same file blocks.
-The file blocks themselves are not copied.
-This is a very fast operation.
+At this stage, which ever way you read the data, you might use uses different pointers but you get to the same underlying data blocks.
+The file blocks themselves are not copied so this is a very fast operation.